Digital plus Humanities

 Translation of Goro Dati, La Sfera, with Carrie Beneš, Elena Brizio, Laura Ingallinella, Monica Keane, and Laura Morreale (2022), https://osf.io/preprints/bodoarxiv/92ers/

-The translation involved our team for one year (April 2021-May 2022), and the outcome is a digitally-inflected extended time collaborative translation project.
+The translation involved our team for one year (2021–2022), and the outcome is a digitally-inflected extended time collaborative translation project.

 Pirandello, Storie per un anno